 The chatbot is set up to help consumers find what they’re looking for on the BKR website.
 The visitor is helped much more quickly than when he calls the customer service team.
 “With minimal effort, each customer is helped simply and quickly, but the BKR site is better maintained now that the chatbot is effective.
 We’ve already optimised a number of pages on our website.
 The chatbot helps our customer service be more effective”, says Maureen.

-“We have one point of contact that’s easy to reach and is always thinking along.
+“We have one point of contact who’s easy to reach and who always has our best interests in mind.
 That was very helpful during the implementation process.”